Up to 135,000 points, 1st year free & airport lounge access with the improved TD First Class Travel Visa Infinite Card! Click here to learn more

 !
 This is an inherent issue with all co-brand cards as you are limited by the attached reward program.
 And with WestJet Rewards you are limited in the redemption options in terms of where and whom you can fly with.

-With the WestJet dollars you earn you are limited to only redeeming for WestJet flights or WestJet code-share flights on partner airlines.
-This limits the number of destinations you can get to using WestJet dollars (or portion thereof) and there is no outsized value in redeeming what you have earned like you can find with traditional frequent flyer programs (such Aeroplan points for first class on Lufthansa).
+With the WestJet points you earn you are limited to only redeeming for WestJet flights or WestJet code-share flights on partner airlines.
+This limits the number of destinations you can get to using WestJet points (or portion thereof) and there is no outsized value in redeeming what you have earned like you can find with traditional frequent flyer programs (such Aeroplan points for first class on Lufthansa).

 Who should get this card